 Mexican Dental and Health Care

-Health care and dental care are excellent value with dental check-ups from $20 USD and doctor’s consultations from as little as $3 USD at a local pharmacy.
+Health care and dental care are excellent value with dental check-ups from $30 USD.
+Doctor’s consultations cost as little as $5 USD at a local pharmacy.
 Private consultations will likely start $50 USD depending on the service.

 Cost of Living Comfortably in Playa del Carmen

-It’s safe to say that even with a budget of $1250 USD, one person could live a comfortable life in Playa del Carmen – enjoying meals out, entertainment and recreational activities in moderation.
-Do note that such a budget would go even further in other locations in the state of Quintana Roo and even more so in other states.
-Playa del Carmen and Quintana Roo are two of the most expensive locations in the country.
+Even with a budget of $1500 USD, one person could live a comfortable life in Playa del Carmen – enjoying meals out, entertainment and recreational activities in moderation.
+Do note that such a budget would go even further in other locations in the state of Quintana Roo, and even more so in other states.
+Playa del Carmen, Tulum, and the state of Quintana Roo are some of the most expensive locations in the country.
 Consider also that the minimum wage in Mexico is around $5 USD a day.

 There are many more reasons to move to Mexico besides the cost of living.
 Read about them here: 10 Simple Reasons to Relocate to Mexico

 For a quotation or more information about immigration to Mexico, email Adriana Vela at info@immigrationtomexico.